MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 1. Select **Next**.
 1. Under **Tags**, enter the Name, value and select the Resource.
 Tags help you categorize resources and view consolidated billing by applying the same tags to multiple resources and resource groups.
 For more information, see Tags.
 1. Select **Next**.
 1. Under **Review + Submit**, review all the inputs given so far and select **Create**.
-Your deployment will now be created on Azure, and it takes up to an hour for the creation of an Microsoft Azure Monitor SCOM managed instance (preview).
+Your deployment will now be created on Azure, and it takes up to an hour for the creation of a Microsoft Azure Monitor SCOM managed instance (preview).

     >[!Note]
     >If the deployment fails, delete the instance and all associated resources, and recreate the instance again.
 For more information, see delete the instance and its resources.